KxSystems/kx-vscode/README.md

 ### Connect to an instance of kdb Insights Enterprise

-To configure a connection to an instance of kdb Insights Enterprise and connect to it, use these steps:
+To add a connection to an instance of kdb Insights Enterprise and connect to it, use these steps:

 1. Specify details of the kdb Insights Enterprise endpoint in VS Code.